pritambaral/hostapd-rtl871xdrv/README.md

 Credits: [oblique](https://github.com/pritambaral/hostapd-rtl871xdrv/pull/3#issuecomment-76276806)

-*(If you don't know what `.config` is, then you haven't build vanilla hostapd yet.
+*(If you don't know what `.config` is, then you haven't built vanilla hostapd yet.
 You should have been able to do it before applying the patch.)*

 Now you're all set.
 Rebuild hostapd and use.